 Each share of Class B Common Stock is entitled to one vote and each share of Class A Common Stock is entitled to the number of votes per share that equals the number of shares of Class B Common Stock into which each share of Class A Common Stock is convertible (currently set at 1.523148 shares of Class B Common Stock for each share of Class A Common Stock and referred to as "Class A Common Stock as converted") on all matters submitted to a vote of the stockholders.
 There is no cumulative voting.
 The Class A Common Stock and Class B Common Stock vote together as a single class on all matters presented for a vote of the stockholders, except as provided under the Delaware General Corporation Law (the "DGCL").
-All the outstanding shares of Class A Common Stock, voting as a separate class, are entitled to elect one director.
-All the outstanding shares of Class B Common Stock and affiliates of the Company or its subsidiaries.
+All the outstanding shares of Class A Common Stock are held by the Initial Stockholders.
+The holders of Class A Common Stock, voting as a separate class, are entitled to elect one director.
+All the outstanding shares of Class B Common Stock are held by directors, executive officers, other employees and affiliates of the Company or its subsidiaries.